16 Things You Never Knew You Could Put in the Washing Machine

 Wash pillows two at a time in a warm-water gentle cycle.
 To ensure you’ve washing out all the soap, add an extra cold-water rinse and spin, advises Good Housekeeping.
 To fluff things up, dry the pillows on low heat, along with a few rubber dryer balls.
-This is how you can whiten yellow-stained pillows.

 Plastic Shower Curtains